naren-m/beautiful-jekyll/_posts/2019-02-25-Project-Euler-cli-app.md

 ```

 **Setup.py**
 To make the app pip installable, we need to have setup.py.
-All we do in this is import the setup method from setuptools and pass the values to the arguments.
-Key argument of this method is entry_points.
-Using this we tell python to run a module in our app.
+All we do in this is import the setup method from setuptools and calling it with few arguments.
+Key argument here is `entry_points`.
+Using this we specify which runnable application will be invoked.
+We set it up as `euler.__main__:main` .

 ```python
 from setuptools import setup